 A. Uniformity

-The contents of each package must be uniform and contain only dried papayas of the same origin, quality and style (if sized) and variety or commercial type or colour (if indicated)
+The contents of each package must be uniform and contain only dried ripe papayas of the same origin, quality size, (if sized), style and, if indicated, variety or colour.

 The visible part of the contents of the package must be representative of its entire contents.